Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsubsection{Stem}

 The purpose of our network stem is to embed packet features into $R$-dimensional vectors to prepare them for subsequent processing with convolutions.
 This is achieved using two PyTorch \textit{Embedding}\footnote{\url{https://pytorch.org/docs/stable/generated/torch.nn.Embedding.html}.} layers---one for embedding of packet sizes and another for IPT.
 Each \textit{Embedding} layer contains a learnable matrix with the shape \textit{number of embeddings} $\times$ \textit{embedding size}, where each row represents the embedding vector for a specific value.
 Packet sizes range from 0 to 1500, resulting in 1501 embeddings.
 For IPT, we first bin the values into 200 bins and then use the index of a bin as the input for the \textit{Embedding} layer.
 Packet directions are one-hot encoded, which we found to be more effective than the traditional $\pm1$ encoding scheme.
 We set the embedding size to 20 for packet sizes and 10 for IPT.
-Thus, the stem outputs data in a shape 30 $\times$ 32, where 30 corresponds to the packet sequence length, and 32 represents the combined embedding vector (20 for packet sizes, 10 for IPT, and 2 for directions).
+Thus, the stem outputs data in a shape (30 $\times$ 32)\footnote{The batch size is omitted from all data shapes discussed in~\secref{sec:dl-architecture}.}, where 30 corresponds to the packet sequence length, and 32 represents the combined embedding vector (20 for packet sizes, 10 for IPT, and 2 for directions).

 The \textit{Embedding} layers for packet sizes and IPTs were initialized using the Piecewise Linear Encoding (PLE) method proposed in~\cite{gorishniy2022embeddings}, rather than the default random initialization.
 PLE creates initial embeddings structured as bins, where each bin corresponds to a segment of the feature's range (hence the name "piecewise").
 Within each bin, linear relationships are preserved, maintaining the inherent ordering of numerical features.
 During training, the embeddings are optimized alongside the other model weights to adapt to the data.
-While embedding packet features before convolutional processing is not a novel concept---having been employed, for instance, in Nascita et al.~\cite{Nascita2023Embeddings}---to the best of our knowledge, the PLE initialization technique has not yet been used in the TC domain.
+While embedding packet features before convolutional processing is not a novel concept---having been employed, for instance, by Nascita et al.~\cite{Nascita2021FirstEmbeddings, Nascita2023Embeddings}---the PLE initialization technique has not yet been used in the TC domain.